 Comparing retailers and contracts, and choosing an energy deal

 You can also contact your energy retailer and ask if they can improve your current deal.
-If you decide to switch to a different type of contract, make sure you understand any fees associated with switching, eg exit or early termination fees.
+Make sure you understand any fees related with switching.
+For example exit or early termination fees.

-There are two types of energy contract available in South Australia: a standard retail contract and a market retail contract.
+There are two types of energy contracts available in South Australia:

 Standard retail contracts

-Tariffs charged under a standard retail contract can only be changed every six months.
-If there is a change in your tariff, your retailer must publish a notice on their website and in a relevant newspaper at least 10 days before the change happens.
-They must also notify you of the change as part of your next bill.
+Tariffs charged under this contract can only be changed every six months.
+Your retailer must publish a notice on their website and in a relevant newspaper at least 10 days before any change to a tariff happens.
+They must also tell you of the change on your next bill.